 - You hire or fire staff

-With a system like KitchenNmbrs, you can track your food cost automatically, so you always know where your break-even is without manual calculations.
+With a system like KitchenNmbrs, you can track food costs automatically.
+So you'll always know your break-even without manual calculations.

 How do you calculate your daily break-even? (step by step)